Are you looking to share your story or advice with our community of military spouses? We'd love to have you!

 Please follow the guidelines below to ensure that your submission is a perfect fit for our blog.

-- Cite facts and support your opinion(s) with stats or studies linked to scientific papers, academic journals, and/or credible news outlets.
+Cite facts and support your opinion(s) with stats or studies linked to scientific papers, academic journals, and/or credible news outlets.
 Please use embedded links rather than footnotes or endnotes.

 General Photography Tips: